books-for-bows/books-for-bows.github.io/index.md

 * Title
 * Author
 * ISBN
-* Course alphas that use the book
+* Course alphas that use the textbook
-* A link to the all the listings of that book
+* A link to the all the listings of the textbook

 ![Marketplace Page](assets/images/Marketplace.png "Marketplace Page")

 ### Shelf

-When you click on a card from the marketplace, you will be taken to a new page.
+When you click on the "View Listings" link on a book card in the marketplace, you will be taken to a new page.
 Here, logged in users are able to view all the available listings of the associated textbook, as well as additional information supplied by the seller such as condition of the book.

 ![Shelf Page](assets/images/ShelfPage.png "Shelf Page")

 ### Create Listing
 Logged in users can create listings that will be displayed on the marketplace.

 ![Create Listing Page](assets/images/AddListing.png "Create Listing Page")

 ### Edit Listing
 Logged in users can edit their previously made listings.

 ![Edit Listing Page](assets/images/EditListing.png "Edit Listing Page")

 ## Community Feedback

 We appreciate the feedback and will take it into consideration for future Books for Bows updates.